 That’s the quick way to determine your needs.
 To get a personalized quote on your life insurance, please give me a call or an email.

-* This is an example, but of a real case I worked on for clients in Tennessee.
+*This is an example of a real case I worked on for clients in Tennessee.
 Your situation will be different, determined by the factors I mentioned.